RobertsLab/sams-notebook/_posts/2020/2020-11-25-Bioanalyzer---M.magister-MBD-BSseq-Libraries.md

 Although I did not expect it to fail, [this sample did have a wonky elution at the end of SECTION 4 of the library prep.](https://robertslab.github.io/sams-notebook/2020/11/24/MBD-BSseq-Library-Prep-M.magister-MBD-selected-DNA-Using-Pico-Methyl-Seq-Kit.html).

+For generating Bioanalyzer reports, a region was set for each sample from 44.52s to 109.57s (corresponding to 50bp and 8000bp, respecctively).
+A couple of samples had to be slightly adjusted due to the software having difficulty automatically identifying the lower marker.
+In the reports, each sample has a "Region Table" section and a corresponding "Region 1" which lists the following data (most are self-explanatory; the `Color` is simply the color selected to define "Region 1" on the electropherograms):

+- `From [s]`

+- `To [s]`

+- `Corr.
+Area`

+- `% of Total`

+- `Average Size [bp]`

+- `Size distribution in CV [%]`

+- `Conc. [pg/ul]`

+- `Molarity [pmol/l]`

+- `Color`

 Once a sequencing facility is decided upon, will make decisions about sample pooling and desired sequencing output.

 Output folder: